Little Blue Book: Decline in popularity

-At the time of Emanuel Haldeman-Julius's death on July 31, 1951, the series would support 1873 active titles.
+At the time of Emanuel Haldeman-Julius's death on July 31, 1951, the series supported 1873 active titles.
 The works continued to be reprinted until the Girard printing plant and warehouse was destroyed by fire in 1978 with 1914 total titles published.
 In the 1950s the San Diego, California-based atheist-Freethinker publication The Truth Seeker bought out most of their supply and raised prices.

-Several complete collections are known to exist including one at Pittsburg State University's Leonard H Axe Library.